 Yumoto has long been known for its hot springs, and there are many free foot baths installed around the town, including one on the train station platform.
 One of Japan's oldest hot springs is Iwaki Yumoto Onsen, still open for business after 1,200 years.

 From the mountains to the sea

 Iwaki is located close to Japan's rich fishing grounds known as the Shiome-no-Umi.
-You can get close to the local sea life at Aquamarine Fukushima aquarium and explore the facility's gigantic wading pool, the largest of its kind in the world.
+You can get close to the local sea life at Aquamarine Fukushima aquarium and explore the facility's gigantic wading pool.

 If you prefer mountains and rivers, head to the cool, green forests of Natsuigawa valley.
 The Setogaro Gorge is full of dramatic waterfalls and stone formations, recommended for experienced hikers.

 The city's industrial past is commemorated at the Iwaki Coal and Fossil Museum, with life-size dioramas and dinosaur bones.
 Visit the 12th-century Shiramizu Amidado temple and its beautiful gardens, in all seasons, but especially in fall, when the oldest surviving building in Fukushima is framed by red autumn leaves and illuminated in the evenings.
 Further south, an even older monument, the 8th century Nakoso Barrier, remains to mark the boundary between early Japanese civilization and the so-called "barbarians" of the north.